 A Methodology Letter of Understanding (MLOU) was developed and approved by the Florida Department of Transportation (FDOT) District Four Interchange Review Committee (DIRC) and the FDOT Central Office in August 2018 for this I-95 at Broward Boulevard SIMR.
 This MLOU was a revision to the original I-95 at Broward Boulevard IMR MLOU approved in February 2017.
 When the original IMR MLOU was developed, the I-95 at Broward Boulevard PD&E Study scope of work included a standalone Feasibility Study for the northbound ramp terminal intersection (east intersection) of the I-95 at Sunrise Boulevard interchange.
 This Feasibility Study was focused on determining operational improvements needed at only the Sunrise Boulevard east terminal ramp intersection and the recommendation was not expected to be part of the IMR for the I-95 at Broward Boulevard PD&E Study.
-The recommendation from the Feasibility Study did not include any environmental improvements along with the original IMR SO&E request and reclassify the IAR to an SIMR.
+The recommendation from the Feasibility Study did not include any environmental impacts.
+Therefore, FDOT District Four decided to include the Sunrise Boulevard east ramp terminal improvements along with the original IMR SO&E request and reclassify the IAR to an SIMR.
 SIMR MLOU also incorporates changes to the Federal Highway Administration's (FHWA) Interstate Access Policy (dated May 22, 2017).
 The IMR MLOU and the SIMR MLOU for the I-95 at Broward Boulevard are included in Appendix A.